Homeowners Insurance

 Key findings

-• If you’re looking for a state safe from winter weather property damage, three could be considered.
-In the past 10 years, there weas no reported property damage related to winter weather in Hawaii, the District of Columbia and Delaware.
+• If you’re looking for a state safe from winter weather property damage, five could be considered.
+In the past 10 years, there has been no reported property damage related to winter weather in Hawaii, the District of Columbia and Delaware.
+And perhaps surprisingly given the number of winter weather events they experience, no property damage from winter weather was reported in Maine or New Hampshire.

 What’s considered a winter weather hazard?

-Using data from the National Oceanic and Atmospheric Administration (NOAA), ValuePenguin researchers calculated the estimated amount of property damage in the 50 states and the District of Columbia due to winter weather events between 2013 and July 2022.
-To define weather events, we looked at winter weather-related natural hazards that impacted a community.
-These include:
+Using data from the National Oceanic and Atmospheric Administration (NOAA), ValuePenguin researchers calculated the estimated amount of property damage in the 50 states and the District of Columbia due to winter weather events from 2015 through May 2024.

 • Heavy snow